-In order to help you test your SAS code, a shell program and a macro is available for download:
+In order to help you test your SAS code, a shell program and a SAS macro catalog are available for download.

-Please open the shell program and to follow the descriptions for the different sections of the program:
+Please open the shell program and follow the descriptions for the different sections of the program:

 - This section shows you how to simulate the libname that will be created automatically by the RTRA system.

 - Make sure you change the file path to point to where you have saved your test data.